mercierkevin35/CookieManager/README.md

 # CookieManager
-A simple JS object to manage cookies\
+A simple JS class to manage cookies\
 CookieManager provides a way to simply manage cookies.

 ## Create a cookie